 BIOL 335.
 Invertebrate Zoology.
 (4 Credits)

 A study of the systematics, functional morphology, ecology and research with non-vertebrate organisms.
 Students are introduced to the amazing diversity of terrestrial and aquatic invertebrates.
 Field trips to local habitats in addition to the Field Museum and Shedd Aquarium are included.
 The purpose of this course is to introduce students to often overlooked organisms in the animal kingdom with the goal of cultivating a greater appreciation for this wonderful part of God's creation.
 Three lectures and three hours laboratory.
-Lab fee $85.
 Prerequisite: BIOL 242.
+Additional course fee required: $95.

 BIOL 336.
 Neurobiology of Health.
 (4 Credits)